 Surabaya's development plan attempts to find solutions of various planning issues in its urbanization process.
-Integrated spatial patterns between the city center (urban) and the suburbs (suburbs), between Surabaya with the surrounding area, supports the function as service centers in Surabaya Metropolitan Area context and Germakertasusila (Gresik, Madura, Mozoterto, Surabaya, and Sidoarjo Regency).
+Integrated spatial patterns between the city center (urban) and the suburbs (suburbs), between Surabaya with the surrounding area, supports the function as service centers in Surabaya Metropolitan Area context and Germakertasusila (Gresik, Madura, Mojokerto, Surabaya, and Sidoarjo Regency).
 As an indirect result of the high intensity of land use, the conversion of land can't be avoided.
-The challenge is the increasing conversion of cultivated area.
+The challenge is the increasing conversion of agricultural land use or land change function of cultivated area.
 Zoning for urban green space is largely determined in the Eastern region city of Surabaya (Fig.3.).